 Buying a house is probably the biggest purchase you will ever make in your lifetime (unless you end up buying buildings in Manhattan).
-When you are purchasing a house and applying for a mortgage it is also the most important time for you to make sure your credit score is at its best.
-The better your score is, the better interest rate you will get on the mortgage loan; a better score may result in saving you thousands of dollars in interest.
-In the Help Me Build Credit blog you can find lots of information on how to make sure you are optimizing your credit score to the best (you can check out our posts here).
+When you’re purchasing a house and applying for a mortgage it is also the most important time for you to make sure your credit score is at its best.
+The better your score is, the better interest rate you will get on the mortgage loan.
+A better score may result in saving you thousands of dollars in interest.

 In this post, I want to address a question that I am asked very often: How long before applying for a loan should I not open or close any credit cards?

 Ten percent of the Fico credit score calculation is a category known as “new credit”.
 Every time you apply for a credit card or any loan, the bank will always make a credit inquiry.
-Every time a credit inquiry is done, your score will go down with a few points.
-Although many credit inquiries can damage your credit for as much as 12 months, but if you have only 3-5 credit inquiries the effect will only last for 2 or 3 months and after that your score will basically be back to where it was.
-Please note that a credit inquiry will affect your score regardless if you were approved or not.
+Every time a credit inquiry is done, your score will go down by a few points.
+Although many credit inquiries can damage your credit for as much as 12 months, if you have only 3-5 credit inquiries the effect will only last for 2 or 3 months, and after that your score will basically be back to where it was.
+Please note that a credit inquiry will affect your score regardless of whether you were approved or not.

-In the past I wrote a post about how closing a credit card may affect your credit score.
+In the past, I wrote a post about how closing a credit card may affect your credit score.
 You can read it here.
 There we just generally spoke about issues regarding your overall credit, but if you know that you will be applying for a mortgage in the next six months, I would never recommend closing a credit card.
-As even the slightest affect in your credit score can end up costing you a lot of money in interest.
+Even the slightest effect on your credit score can end up costing you a lot of money in interest.

 It's not only credit cards